 - No percentage indicated

-Skinstitute always brings a solid range of products and that includes their retinol offering, one of the best retinol creams widely available in Australia.
+Skinstitut always brings a solid range of products and that includes their retinol offering, one of the best retinol serums widely available in Australia.
 It uses an encapsulated form of retinol that preserves potency while reducing harshness.
 This is effective for both acne and anti-ageing.

-It has a gel-cream consistency that’s a bit thick.
+It has a gel-serum consistency that’s a bit thick.
 Once you rub it into the skin, it stays tacky but leaves a powdery film, which some may like while others may loathe.

 It’s also important to note that it has fragrance, which may irritate sensitive skin.